 Health Education Videos

-All patients receive a DVD to take home.
-This video reviews discharge instructions and lifestyle issues after heart surgery.
-You and your family may review this video at home and reinforce education received during your hospital stay.
+All patients receive directions on how to access heart surgery recovery videos on your home computer.
+These videos review discharge instructions and lifestyle issues after heart surgery.
+You and your family may review the videos at home; they review education received during your hospital stay.

 The cardiac rehabilitation staff will discuss activity guidelines for you to follow after going home.
-The Home Activity Class, held daily at 3 p.m.
-Monday - Friday, in the J5 Cardiac Rehab Room, will present guidelines for activity progression and management of activity-related symptoms.
+The Home Activity Class will present guidelines for activity progression and management of activity-related symptoms.
 Patients and family members should attend.
+Look in your binder for days, times and locations.
 The Preventive Cardiology and Rehabilitation Program is available for you to attend as an outpatient after you are discharged from the hospital.